Jason Pontin, Chairman

 Susan Kaup, Senior Producer, Content & Community

-Jason Pontin is editor in chief of the award-winning magazine Technology Review
+Jason Pontin is editor in chief of the award-winning magazine MIT Technology Review

-and and responsible for the editorial direction of it and TechnologyReview.com.
+and is responsible for the editorial direction of it and TechnologyReview.com.
 Jason took on the role of publisher in

 September 2005, overseeing all aspects of the company's growth strategy,